pvtr-malli/RecallAI/docs/decisions/ADR_003_embedding_models_selection.md

 - Specifically trained for code embedding tasks
 - Supports longer sequences (8192 tokens) - ideal for code files
 - Best performance on code retrieval benchmarks
+- they are epecting a text query vector, so align with our requreiment of giving text and searching code.

 ---